Boost

 What I love most about Boost is that it is simple but very educating and it will help me so much in my field.

-As of June 2024, Boost had been used by over 174,800 users across sub-Saharan Africa to support their own learning and client interactions.
+As of December 2024, Boost had been used by over 310,000 users across sub-Saharan Africa to support their own learning and client interactions.

 Boost has been used by self-motivated individual community health workers and peer educators, as well as through organisational adoption of Boost as a programme tool.

 Boost is a cost effective, scalable and adaptable product that can help address the knowledge needs of community health workers, peer educators and other outreach workers across sub-Saharan Africa.
-Building on our learnings from piloting, partnership and online engagement since 2020, we have established clear routes to scale Boost and ensure it reaches the maximum number of people – improving their knowledge, skills, and confidence.